codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 > Jenkins is an easy pick when it comes to intelligence gathering.

 To provide the best service as consultants, we often need all the information the client can give us.
-Usually, the client gives us on paper full access to the codebase and the infrastructure.
+Usually, the client gives us, on paper, full access to the codebase and the infrastructure.
 Sometimes, however, the things we would like to check are temporarily out of our reach.
 We, of course, try to request permission to gain access, but it can take quite a while.
 It may also be the case where nobody knows how to access the requested resource.